 Slipping, tripping, and falling are some of the most common workplace accidents.
 Understanding the areas in your workplace that are most prone to trip and fall accidents will help you keep these spaces safe.

-Some examples of near misses when it comes to slipping and tripping at work include:
+Some near miss examples when it comes to slipping and tripping at work include:

 - Poor lighting resulting in an employee tripping, and almost falling over an undetected extension cord